 Low cost investment providers – Investment oriented, limited planning scope, biased toward proprietary products, impersonal call center approach.

 OWN provides objective advice far beyond the investment oriented advice to which low cost providers are restricted.

 Commissioned products – Potential lack of ongoing advice and due diligence, expensive, riddled with conflicts of interest, ambiguous fees, lacks future revenue so good service in the future can be challenging for the consumer.

 OWN removes this conflict by refusing to receive any commissions from product sales.

 Percentage of assets under management – It’s clean and simple but does not accurately reflect the value the adviser does or does not bring to the table?
-Could be very expensive if quality advice and services are not provided beyond investment management.
-Rewards or penalizes adviser based on factors outside their control, e.g. the Markets.
-Advisers prefer this model because they recognize the psychological barrier of writing a check for advice and people just don’t do the math on how much it’s actually costing them.
+Paying a percentage could be very expensive if quality advice and services are not provided beyond investment management.
+Paying a percentage rewards or penalizes the adviser based on factors outside their control, e.g. the Markets, and could incentivize them to take more or less risk than is appropriate.
+Advisers prefer this model because people just don’t do the math on how much it’s actually costing them.
 According to the 2017 Inside Information Financial Advisor Fee Survey, by Bob Veres, the majority of advisors are still charging 1%.
 For example, if we do the math, 1% x 1,000,000 = $10,000.